-• Include clear contact details, if you don't already do so - make sure it's really easy for potential clients to get in touch.
+Include clear contact details, if you don't already do so - make sure it's really easy for potential clients to get in touch.
 Ideally, put these on a Contact page.

-When we cover websites next week, we'll be looking in much more detail about these different types of pages.
+When we cover websites in the next module, we'll be looking in much more detail about these different types of pages.